uidaholib/spec-docs/content/patron-services/parking.md

 ---
-section: Tips and Tricks
+section: Patron Services
-nav_order: 20
+nav_order: 5
-title: Parking Info for Patrons
+title: Parking Information for Patrons
 ---

 The following is information for patrons who require information about parking options when visiting campus.
 You may copy/paste the following language but *make sure links work* first: